GameHackFan/pssme/README.md

 # PSSME - Pretty Soldier Sailor Moon Editor (Arcade)
 An editor for the game Pretty Solider Sailor Moon (Arcade).
+<br/><br/>

 You can access the editor [here](https://gamehackfan.github.io/pssme/).
+<br/><br/>

+Version 0.4 Changes:
+  - Custom random mode enemy group bug fix.
+  - Fixed a bug with the position X range out of the limits of the game causing enemies placed on the left to spawn on the right.
+  - Improvements on the level editor.
+  - Minor changes and fixes.
+<br/><br/><br/>

 Version 0.3 Changes: